1980

 Shakespeare.
 Additional production: Delroy Witter.
-Incl.
+Recorded at Channel

 - Shine Eye (Michael Rose) -5.51-version; under title Shine Eye Gal